brettimus/honc-it-like-its-hot/README.md

 - Cloudflare AI to generate jokes
 - Neon to persist goose jokes
 - Hono JSX for server-side rendering of the home page
+- Hono Rate Limiter with Cloudflare Key Value Store for rate limiting requests
+- Fiberplane Studio for debugging and iterating on the api

 <!-- ## Recipes